bcd8697/intro-to-CV/README.md

-This repository contains solutions of the homeworks from Skoltech course "Introduction to Computer Vision"
+This repository contains solutions of the homeworks from Skoltech course "Introduction to Computer Vision" and also the final project for this subject.